afarghaly10/Data-Operations/README.md

 # Data-Operations

-A Repo of various applications on a set of data using various softwares
+## A Repo of various applications, (such as searching, monitoring, analysing, creating KPI dashboards), on a set of data using various softwares and programs